North Korea calls Pelosi 'destroyer of international peace' - ExBulletin

 North Korea calls Pelosi ‘destroyer of international peace’

-SEOUL, South Korea — North Korea on Saturday called US House Speaker Nancy Pelosi the worst destroyer of international peace and stability, accusing her of stoking anti-North Korean sentiment and angering China during her tour.
-Asian earlier this week.
+SEOUL, South Korea (AP) North Korea on Saturday called US House Speaker Nancy Pelosi the worst destroyer of international peace and stability, accusing her of stoking anti-North Korean sentiment. and angering China during her Asian tour earlier this week.

 Pelosi traveled to South Korea after visiting Taiwan, which has prompted China to begin military exercises, including practicing missile strikes in waters near the self-ruled island.
 China views Taiwan as part of its territory to be annexed by force if necessary.